pascal-fb-martin/houselinux/README.md

 * metrics.cpu: all CPU related metrics (TBD).

 an individual metric is an array of 2, 3 or 4 elements:
-* If the array has 2 elements, the format is: value, unit ("GB", "MB", "%", etc.).
+* If the array has 2 elements, the format is: value, unit.
 * If the array has 3 elements, the format is: min, max, unit.
 * If the array has 4 elements, the format is: min, median, max, unit.

+The unit is typically "GB", "MB", "TB", "%", etc. It can be null if the metrics has no unit, e.g. a counter.
+The null unit must be present but integer 0 is accepted as equivalent to null: "[12345,null]" and [12345,0]" are equivalent.

-A metric normally reported with 3 or 4 elements may be reported with 2 elements when the min and max values are equal.
+A metric normally reported with 3 or 4 elements may be reported with 2 elements when the min and max values are equal, or not reported at all if the min and max are both 0 (any missing metrics must be considered 0).

+The unit used for a given metrics may change from machine to machine, and from time to time.
+It is legal to change the unit to make the data more compact.
+The precision of most metrics must be at least 3 digits (2 digits for percentages).
+Adjusting the unit may make the data more compact.
+For example, 10240 MB can be reported as 10.0 GB.

 This status information is visible in the Status web page.